Nina Simone: 1993–2003: Final years, illness and death

-In 1993, Simone settled near Aix-en-Provence in southern France (Bouches-du-Rhône).
+In 1993, Simone settled near Aix-en-Provence in southern France, in Bouches-du-Rhône.
 In the same year, her final album, A Single Woman, was released.
 She variously contended that she married or had a love affair with a Tunisian around this time, but that their relationship ended because, "His family didn't want him to move to France, and France didn't want him because he's a North African."
-During a 1998 performance in Newark, she announced, "If you're going to come see me again, you've got to come to France, because I am not coming back."
-She suffered from breast cancer for several years before she died in her sleep at her home in Carry-le-Rouet (Bouches-du-Rhône), on April 21, 2003, at the age of 70.
+During a 1998 performance in Newark, she announced: "If you're going to come see me again, you've got to come to France, because I am not coming back."

+She suffered from breast cancer for several years before she died in her sleep at her home in Carry-le-Rouet, on April 21, 2003, at the age of 70.
 Her Catholic funeral service at the local parish was attended by singers Miriam Makeba and Patti LaBelle, poet Sonia Sanchez, actors Ossie Davis and Ruby Dee, and hundreds of others.
 Simone's ashes were scattered in several African countries.
 Her daughter Lisa Celeste Stroud is an actress and singer who took the stage name Simone, and who has appeared on Broadway in Aida.